PostHog/posthog.com/contents/blog/the-posthog-array-1-33-0.md

 For Enterprise customers, we've also added the ability to set granular permissions on dashboards.

 <blockquote class='warning-note'>
-<b>IMPORTANT!</b> From this version onwards, you'll need to make sure to run all async migrations on your instance after upgrading.
+<b>IMPORTANT!</b> From this version onwards, you'll need to make sure to run all async migrations on your instance <b>after upgrading to 1.33.0</b>.
 The next version (1.34.0) will not run until async migrations are completed.
 Please check out the <a href="/docs/self-host/configure/async-migrations/overview" target="_blank">async migrations</a> docs for details.
 </blockquote>

 ## PostHog 1.33.0 release notes